feedback-house/developer-portal/docs/api-user-update-or-create.md

 Primary key fields:
 - `emails` - The associated emails of a user are primary keys.
 Since users can have multiple emails, if one email is found the user will be updated.
 - `taxId` - The user taxID. (*ie. CPF, Social Security Number*)
 - `employeeId` - The user employeeId in the context of your company.
-You can use any key here as long you can controll it.
+You can use any key here as long you can control it.

 Notes:
 - Primary keys are not required, however when no primary keys are defined a new user will be created upon each request.
-- Calling a API with the same payload a second time (ie. same keys) will not create a new user, it will update the previsuly created user.
+- Calling a API with the same payload a second time (ie. same keys) will not create a new user, it will update the previously created user.

 ## Available Fields per User